jameslawler/notes/docs/portuguese-language/verbs/passar.md

 Fill in the missing words

-Na universidade (passei) muito tempo estudando.
-Com alguns (colegas) da universidade (passamos) a noite toda estudando antes das (provas).
-O tempo que passamos foi bem (investido), pois todos recebemos boas (notas).
+Na universidade (passei) muito tempo a estudar.
+Com alguns (colegas) da universidade (passamos) a noite toda a estudar antes dos (exames).
+O tempo que passamos foi bem (investido), pois todos tivemos boas (notas).

 ## Writing Prompts

-1. Dê instruções sobre como você vai de casa até uma loja perto de sua casa.
+1. Dê instruções sobre como vai de casa até uma loja perto da sua casa.
 Give directions for how you go from home to a local shop.
-2. O que você gosta de passar o seu tempo?
+2. Como gosta de passar o seu tempo?
 What do you enjoy spending your time doing?
-3. Quando foi a última vez que você passou por um parque?
+3. Quando foi a última vez que passou por um parque?
 When was the last time you went through a park?